5 reasons to try on smart glasses today

 5. Saving time and costs takes care of the ROI

 Smart glasses will help your company save time and costs.
-Yes, a decent pair of smart glasses will cost about 1500 USD but the return on investment will be worth it.
+Yes, a decent pair of smart glasses will cost about 1500-2000 USD but the return on investment will be worth it.
 Expensive, time-consuming trips for your technical experts will be a thing of the past, just like replacement costs for broken tablets.
-Working hands-free on the factory floor not only increases efficiency for your experienced operators, it also reduces training time for newly hired employees.
+Working hands-free on the factory floor not only increases efficiency for your experienced operators, but it also reduces training time for newly hired employees.